 9. Avoid eating late at night.

 Not eating late at night could improve your sleep quality.
-Researchers found that eating within 3 hours of bedtime is associated with a greater risk for interrupted rest, longer sleep onset latency, and reduced sleep duration.
-Furthermore, a full stomach could feel uncomfortable, which could also interfere with your sleep.
+Researchers found that eating within three hours of bedtime is associated with a greater risk for interrupted rest, which suggests that avoiding late-night meals could help get you better sleep.

 Getting quality sleep at night is important because it can directly affect your physical and mental well-being.